Old Acquaintance

 Old Acquaintance is a 1943 American drama film released by Warner Bros.
-It was directed by Vincent Sherman and produced by Henry Blanke with Jack L. Warner as executive producer.
+Pictures It was directed by Vincent Sherman and produced by Henry Blanke with Jack L. Warner as executive producer.
 The screenplay by John Van Druten, Lenore Coffee and Edmund Goulding was based on Van Druten's 1940 play of the same title.

-The film stars Bette Davis, Miriam Hopkins, Gig Young, John Loder, Dolores Moran, Roscoe Karns and Anne Revere.
+The film stars Bette Davis and Miriam Hopkins, and features Gig Young, John Loder, Dolores Moran, Roscoe Karns, and Anne Revere.

 Plot

 In 1924, author Kit Marlowe returns to her hometown to speak and to visit her childhood friend Millie.
 Millie has married Preston Drake and is pregnant, and she has written a romance novel.
 Millie asks Kit to present her book to her publisher.

 Eight years pass, and Millie has become a very successful writer, with a string of romance novels.
 This has made her arrogant and condescending, and the Drakes' marriage is slowly disintegrating.
 In an interview with a reporter, Preston is shown to feel secondary to his wife's success.
 In a private moment between Preston and Kit, he professes his love for her.
 Kit tells him she cannot reciprocate as she could not do that to Millie.
 They kiss goodbye and part.

 Ten years pass, and World War Two is underway.
 Kit is on a radio show, and Preston, now a major in the Army, hears her.
 He calls the radio station to suggest they meet for a drink.
 They do, but Kit also has her much-younger beau, Rudd Kendall, and Preston's almost 18-year-old daughter, Deirdre, whom Preston has not seen in those ten years, join them.
 Preston tells Kit he is engaged, and Kit is happy for him.
 Preston and his daughter become reacquainted.
 The next morning, Rudd presses Kit to marry him, but she puts him off.
 Rudd, feeling rejected, then meets with Deirdre.

 Millie treats Preston's return as a victory and sets the scene for reconciliation.
 Preston dashes her hopes by revealing his engagement and asks for joint custody of Deirdre.
 Preston incidentally discloses to Millie that he was once in love with Kit.
 Millie throws him out and does her best to poison Deirdre against Kit.

 Kit, having decided to marry Rudd, finds out from him that he is now in love with Deirdre.
 Kit tracks down Deirdre and brings her to Rudd.
 Kit then returns home to find Millie, and they reconcile.
 Millie tells Kit about her new book, about the trials of two women friends, and Kit suggests that Millie title the book "Old Acquaintance".